-Paul Hargrave Now: Where is Crystal McDowell's Boyfriend Today?
-Update
+Paul Hargrave: Where is Crystal McDowell's Boyfriend Now?

 Crystal McDowell was a successful and gorgeous realtor living in Baytown, Texas.
-In 2017 just before Hurricane Harvey struck the coast, she disappeared and was found days later, but it was too late by then.
-The police discovered that her former husband, Steve McDowell, killed and dumped her body in a wooded area.
-Crystal’s boyfriend at the time, Paul Hargrave, was also a suspect in the investigation.
-This baffling case was featured in CBS’ ’48 Hours: Storm of Suspicion.’
-If you are wondering what happened to him, we have the answers for you.
+In 2017, just before Hurricane Harvey struck the coast, she disappeared and was found days later, but it was already too late.
+The police discovered that her former husband, Steve McDowell, had killed and dumped her body in a wooded area.
+Her boyfriend at the time, Paul Hargrave, was also a suspect in the investigation.
+So, this baffling case has since been featured in CBS’ ’48 Hours: Storm of Suspicion’ as well as NBC’s ‘Dateline: Before the Storm.’

 Who is Paul Hargrave?

-Paul Hargrave met Crystal McDowell when she walked into his jewelry store and ordered a remake of her grandmother’s ring.
-Paul was fascinated by her personality.
-The two fell in love.
-Their romance soon grew over the summer of 2017.
-There were also talks of moving in together.
-However, Crystal wanted to be cautious about revealing their relationship to her former husband, whom she expected would not be pleased with her new boyfriend.
-Paul last saw Crystal on August 25 when she left his house to pick up her kids from Steve’s home.
-Paul grew suspicious after Crystal failed to respond to his text messages.
+Paul Hargrave met Crystal McDowell when she walked into his jewelry store and ordered a remake of her grandmother er’s ring.
+He actually became fascinated by her personality, following which one thing led to another and the two fell in love.
+Their romance actually grew over the summer of 2017, especially as they’d even staryed talking about moving in together.
+However, Crystal was cautious about revealing their relationship to her former husband, whom she expected would not be pleased with this development in her personal life.
+Paul last saw her on August 25 when she left his house to pick up her kids from Steve’s home, only to grow suspicious after she failed to respond to his text messages.

-Paul was brought in for questioning, and he complied with the police entirely.
-He gave his statement, samples for DNA testing, cellphone records, and camera footage.
+Paul was brought in for questioning once his girlfriend’s was first reported missing, and he complied with the police entirely.
+He gave a complete statement, samples for DNA testing, cellphone records, and camera footage.
 His main intention was not just to rule himself out as a suspect but also to help the police focus on the actual culprit.
-Paul even took a polygraph test in which he had shown somewhat aggressive behavior.
-Although he failed that test, results of which were never informed to him, it did not prove his guilt.
+He even took a polygraph test, but reports indicate he’d shown a bit of an aggressive behavior during it.
+He thus failed it, and the results of the same were never informed to him, but it did not technically prove his guilt.

-Paul assisted the search party and Crystal’s uncle to look for her and even offered a $5,000 reward along with the money offered by Crystal’s uncle in exchange for information about her.
-Soon, the police were able to zero in on Crystal’s former husband as the prime suspect.
-He was later convicted for Crystal’s murder.
+In fact, the truth is Paul actually assisted the official search party for Crystal and her uncle to look for her before going as far as to offer a $5,000 reward in addition to the money offered by his partner’s uncle in exchange for information about her.
+Soon, the police were able to zero in on Crystal’s former husband as the prime suspect, resulting in him later being arrested, charged, tried, and convicted of murder.
 Paul had his suspicions about Steve.
 He said, “I believe he knew exactly what he was doing.
 I think he knew the storm was coming in, and this would help cover his tracks.
 I think I had a lot to do with his decision to do this, and I can’t help but feel responsible for that.”

 Read More: Where Are Crystal McDowell’s Kids Now?